geerlingguy/temperature-monitor/README.md

   2. Copy `pi-temps.example.conf` to `pi-temps.conf` and modify to suit your needs.
   3. Start the Python script: `nohup python logger/pi-temps.py > /dev/null 2>&1 &`

-TODO - This section might need some cleanup!

 #### Logging with the Arduino and DS18B20

 **Connect the DS18B20 to your Arduino**